tomverelst/ordina-kickstart-jms/README.md

 ## Requirements
 * Java 8
-* GitHub account (optional).
+* Git and a GitHub account (optional).
 You can download the exercises as a ZIP.